camp9ucsb/conference/local.md

 **Driving Times**

-  -5-6 hours to south part of Bay Area.
+  -5-6 hours from/to south part of Bay Area.

-  -2-3 hours to LA
+  -2-3 hours from/to LA

 **Amtrak**